-CN-= NRCS Curve Number for watershed
+CN = NRCS Curve Number for watershed

 - b.
 Post-development; commercial, industrial, or other areas with large impervious areas (>20% impervious area) NRCS Segmental Method.
 The length of sheet flow shall be limited to 100 feet.
 To for channel and pipe flow shall be computed using Manning's equation. - c.
-Post-development; residential, cluster, or other low impact designs less than or equal to 20% impervious area NRCS Lag Equation or NRCS Segmental Method. - 2.
-Additionally, the following provisions shall apply to calculations for Time of Concentration: - a.
-The post-development T_c shall never be greater that the pre-development T_c for any watershed or sub-watershed.
+Post-development; residential, cluster, or other low impact designs less than or equal to 20% impervious area NRCS Lag Equation or NRCS Segmental Method.

+- 2. Additionally, the following provisions shall apply to calculations for Time of Concentration: - a.
+The post-development Tc shall never be greater than the pre-development Tc for any watershed or sub-watershed.
 This includes when the designer has specifically used swales to reduce flow velocities.
-In the event that the designer believes that the post-development T_c is greater, it will still be set by default equal to the pre-development T_c for modeling purposes. - b.
-The minimum T_c for any watershed shall be 5 minutes. - c.
-The designer may choose to assume a 5 minute T_c for any post development watershed or subwatershed without_providing any computations. - d.
-The designer must provide computations for all pre-development T_c paths.
-A 5 minute T_c can not be assumed for pre-development. - e.
-Undetained fringe areas (areas that are not tributary to a stormwater facility but where a reasonable effort has been made to convey runoff from all new impervious coverage to best management practices) may be assumed to represent the pre-development conditions for purpose of T_c calculation. - I. Where uniform flow is anticipated, the Manning's equation shall be used for hydraulic computations and to determine the capacity of open channels, pipes, and storm sewers.
+In the event that the designer believes that the post-development Tc is greater, it will still be set by default equal to the pre-development Tc for modeling purposes. - b.The minimum Tc for any watershed shall be 5 minutes. - c.
+The designer may choose to assume a 5 minute Tc for any post development watershed or subwatershed without providing any computations,. - d.
+The designer must provide computations for all pre-development Tc paths.
+A 5 minute Tc can not be assumed for pre-development. - e.
+Undetained fringe areas (areas that are not tributary to a stormwater facility but where a reasonable effort has been made to convey runoff from all new impervious coverage to best management practices) may be assumed to represent the predevelopment conditions for purposes of Tc calculation.. - I. Where uniform flow is anticipated, the Manning's equation shall be used for hydraulic computations and to determine the capacity of open channels, pipes, and storm sewers.
 The Manning's equation should not be used for analysis of pipes under pressure flow or for analysis of culverts.
-Manning's "n" values shall be obtained from PENNDOT's Drainage Manual, Publication 584.
+Manning's "n" values shall be obtained from PENNDOT's Drainage Manual, Publication 584 or other appropriate publications as approved by the Township Engineer.
 Inlet control shall be checked at all inlet boxes to ensure the headwater depth during the 10-year design event is contained below the top of grate for each inlet box. - J. The Municipality may approve the use of any generally accepted full hydrograph approximation technique that shall use a total runoff volume that is consistent with the volume from a method that produces a full hydrograph. - K. The Municipality has the authority to require that computed existing runoff rates be reconciled with field observations, conditions and site history.
 If the designer can substantiate, through actual physical calibration, that more appropriate runoff and time of concentration values should be utilized at a particular site, then appropriate variations may be made upon review and recommendation of the Municipality.